Designing networks

 creator.create(df=df_school, location_designers=[ClassRoom], clear=True)

-As the value returned by location.weight() refers to the weight between the agent and the location, all the weights between the agents and the locations must be somehow combined when determining the weight between agents (aka graph projection).
+As the value returned by location.weight() refers to the weight between the actor and the location, all the weights between the actors and the locations must be somehow combined when determining the weight between actors (aka graph projection).
 The location method project_weights() defines how those weights are combined.
 By default, project_weights() returns the smallest weight of the two to be combined.
 The code cell below shows how project_weights() combines the two weights by default.
 In this example, we keep this way of combining the weights, but this method could be easily rewritten.

 [36]: